ankaAR/bestiario5e/_creatures/drow-favoredconsort.md

 ***Multiattack*** The drow makes three scimitar attacks.

-***Scimitar*** Melee Weapon Attack: +11 al ataque, alcance 5 pies, un objetivo.
+***Scimitar*** Ataque de arma cuerpo a cuerpo: +11 al ataque, alcance 5 pies, un objetivo.
 Impacto: 8 (1d6 + 5) slashing damage plus 18 (4d8) poison damage.
 In addition, the target has disadvantage on the next saving throw it makes against a spell the drow casts before the end of the drow's next turn.

 ***Hand Crossbow*** Ranged Weapon Attack: +11 to hit, range 30/120 pies, un objetivo.
 Impacto: 8 (1d6 + 5) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target regains consciousness if it takes damage or if another creature takes an action to shake it.